Dolores13/01_task_3_pipeline/README.md

 I used Git for version control:

   - git add .
-  - git commit -m "menssage"
+  - git commit -m "message"
   - git push

 Also, I added a GitHub all my project with "git push"